CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab12-Gettingstarted.md

 ## Overview

-In this lab, you developed a **multi-agent workflow** in **Azure AI Foundry** using the **Semantic Kernel SDK**.
-You deployed the *gpt-4.1* model and set up a Python client app configured with your project’s endpoint and key.
-You then created three agents: the *Summarizer Agent* to condense customer feedback, the *Classifier Agent* to categorize sentiment, and the *Action Agent* to suggest next steps.
-You defined a sequential orchestration to ensure their outputs built on each other, and ran the solution in Cloud Shell.
-Finally, you tested the workflow with different customer feedback inputs and verified that the agents collaborated effectively to analyze, classify, and recommend actions.
+In this lab, you will build a multi-agent workflow in Azure AI Foundry using the Semantic Kernel SDK.
+You will deploy the gpt-4.1 model and configure a Python client app with your project’s endpoint and key.
+Next, you will create three agents: the Summarizer Agent to condense customer feedback, the Classifier Agent to determine sentiment, and the Action Agent to recommend next steps.
+You will then define a sequential orchestration so each agent’s output feeds into the next and run the workflow in Cloud Shell.
+By the end of the lab, you will have tested the solution with different customer feedback inputs and observed the agents working together to analyze, classify, and recommend actions.

 ## Objectives